-For as long as I could remember I'd been looking forward to seeing the many San Francisco attractions.
-When San Francisco crossed my mind I'd find myself daydreaming of snapping epic photos of the Golden Gate Bridge and the fog-covered Bay from Crissy Field.
-I'd definitely romanticized the city throughout the years, a phenomena aided by the endless string of Film Noirs we seem to watch.
+Anytime San Francisco crossed my mind, I'd find myself daydreaming of snapping photos of the Golden Gate Bridge and the fog-covered Bay from Crissy Field.
+I'd romanticized the city throughout the years, phenomena aided by the endless string of Film Noirs we seem to watch.

-You may already know this, but, at risk of sounding like a broken record, I'll say it again: I LOVE America's great cities!
-So, I suspected I would fall for San Francisco, too.
-Parts of my experience were jarring, but, despite the perils of this great American city that I witnessed, I ABSOLUTELY LOVED San Francisco.
-It didn't take long to discover why this city is a favorite for so many travelers.
+Parts of my San Francisco experience were jarring, but, despite the perils plaguing the great American city, I LOVED San Francisco.
+It didn't take long to discover why San Francisco is a favorite for so many travelers.

-10. The Public Transportation
+#10 The Public Transportation

 Anyone who knows me well knows how much I love public transportation.
 And although I don't use it as often as I should in LA, I try to use public transport as much as possible when traveling.
-San Francisco's public transportation is amazing in that it offers riders a variety of options: buses, subway, light rail, trolleys and street cars.
+San Francisco's public transportation is fantastic in that it offers riders a variety of options: buses, subway, light rail, trolleys and street cars.
 The tricky part was figuring out which pass to buy.
 Lucky for you, I've got that covered.

 If you are planning to use street cars and trolleys, in addition to the light rail and buses, you should buy the MUNI Passport.
 Good for 1, 3 or 7 days, these sweet little passes give you access to everything you need (except BART).
 Because most people use BART to get to/from the airport, the Clipper Card is a more popular option.

-9. de Young Museum
+#9 de Young Museum

 The star of the show was the Oceanic art collection which happens to be the bulk of the museum's permanent collection.
 We also really enjoyed the temporary shows which included a showcase of Hawaiian feather cloaks (ʻAhu ʻula).
 But the real star of the show is the museum's architecture.